 According to the Association of British Insurers (ABI), the tax increases introduced between 2015 and 2017 will add more than £25 a year to the average comprehensive car policy and £19 to combined building and contents cover.

 The best way to save on your insurance costs and beat any price rises is to shop around for a better deal.
-With uSwitch you can compare quotes from different providers in just a few minutes.

 Get started by entering your registration or searching for your car below: